NewDoc vs Doccy

 • You are not Medicare-eligible and want a fast 2-minute consultation form rather than a scheduled appointment.

-• You prefer Doccy's 24/7 form-based flow and don't need a service NewDoc includes in its bulk-billed consult (MHTP, specialist referral, pathology referral).
+• You prefer Doccy's 24/7 form-based flow and don't need a service NewDoc includes in its bulk-billed consult (mental health care plan, specialist referral, pathology referral).

 What we can and can't compare

 For the dimensions Doccy publishes on its public site (medical certificate price, 24/7 availability, AHPRA-registered doctors, list of services offered) we can compare directly.
-For dimensions Doccy does not publicly publish (per-product prices for prescriptions or specialist referrals, MHTP availability, training mix of its practitioners) we can only describe NewDoc's offering and note where Doccy's information is not publicly listed.
+For dimensions Doccy does not publicly publish (prices for prescriptions, weight loss, and blood tests, mental health care plan availability, training mix of its practitioners) we can only describe NewDoc's offering and note where Doccy's information is not publicly listed.

-For Medicare-eligible patients the bulk-billing decision is decisive: NewDoc's consultation, eScript, MHTP, and any same-visit referral are $0; Doccy is private-pay.
+For Medicare-eligible patients the bulk-billing decision is decisive: NewDoc's consultation, eScript, mental health care plan, and any same-visit referral are $0; Doccy is private-pay.
 For non-Medicare patients or patients only seeking a single-day medical certificate, Doccy's $12.90 certificate price is the cheapest publicly listed option in the market we can verify.

 Verify both before booking

 Pricing and features change.
-Every claim above was verified against each provider's public website as at 9 May 2026.
-Before you book, confirm current pricing on NewDoc's pricing page and on Doccy's services page.
+Every claim above was verified against each provider's public website as at 6 June 2026.
+Before you book, confirm current pricing on NewDoc's pricing page and check Doccy's own site directly.
 For a wider comparison across all major Australian online doctor services, see our hub comparison.

 Reviewed by Dr. Jason Yu FRACGP